 How do I know when my son/daughter is dancing?

-The Schedule is available at least eight days prior to your competition date.
-Go to our Regional Schedule and click on your competition city and you will see the schedule link.
+The schedule is available at least eight days prior to your competition date.
+Go to our Regional Schedule and click on your competition city.
+Here you will see the schedule link.
 Specific entry numbers are sent directly to the Studio Director.

 Do you accept independent entries?